gvwilson/sensibleadventures/bookster/bookster.md

 they were Avauntois.

-The sharp-sweet tang of boiled blueberries filled her nostrils as she followed Piaerre and Erileine into a narrow gap where one shop didn't quite rub shoulders with the next.
+The sharp-sweet tang of boiled blueberries filled her nostrils as she followed Piaerre and Razi into a narrow gap where one shop didn't quite rub shoulders with the next.
 The gap led to a small, neatly-kept courtyard.
 A bamboo lattice gate filled its opposite site.
 Beyond it, garden sheds watched over patches of vegetables